trottomv/aicommit/README.md

 A command-line tool that generates commit messages using Large Language Models (LLMs) from various API providers.

-It uses the [Gemini API](https://ai.google.dev/gemini-api/docs) and [Mistral API](https://docs.mistral.ai/api/) to generate commit messages based on the changes made in your git repository.
+It uses [Gemini API](https://ai.google.dev/gemini-api/docs) or [Mistral API](https://docs.mistral.ai/api/) or Ollama API to generate commit messages based on the changes made in your git repository.

 ## Requirements
 - Python >= 3.8